 Conscientious retirement stewardship actually begins much earlier in our lives than retirement itself.
 It begins with our choices and actions as soon as we have our first payday.

-In this guest post by my friend Ray Mulligan, he discusses the importance of starting early in being a good steward of whatever resources God has given you to manage (even if you’re in your 20s) and offers some practical help with things you can start doing right now to get on the right track with retirement stewardship.
-Ray has extensive knowledge and experience in the financial services industry, so he brings a unique perspective to this very important subject.
+In this guest post by my friend Ray Mulligan, he discusses the importance of starting early in being a good steward of whatever resources God has given you to manage (even if you're in your 20s) and offers some practical help with things you can start doing right now to get on the right track with retirement stewardship.
+Ray has extensive knowledge and experience in the financial services industry, bringing a unique perspective to this vital subject.

 The big picture